 Annie Lynch Stevenson is a professional vocalist, guitarist, songwriter, performer, recording artist, and educator based in Massachusetts.
 She began studying voice formally when she was eight years old, and guitar when she was twelve.
 Annie has been songwriting at the age of thirteen, performing in the greater Boston area’s acoustic music scene shortly after.
 In 2008, she graduated from Berklee College of Music in Boston with a Bachelor of Music degree emphasizing vocal studies and world music.
 Annie’s musical experiences have ranged from participation in Nashville bluegrass jams to intensive studies of traditional West African music in Ghana, West Africa, and collaborations in Siberia with the Tuvan National Orchestra.
 Through these travels and studies, Annie has discovered the intrinsic value of community-oriented music.
-Annie has 15 years of experience teaching group Early Childhood Music classes in Boston, New York City and now, Springfield, Massachusetts.
+Annie has 15 years of experience teaching group Early Childhood Music classes in Boston, New York City and now, Western Massachusetts.
 She has also been teaching voice, guitar and ukulele lessons, primarily in contemporary styles, for 15 years, to students of varying experience levels, from ages four to seventy-six.